Chris Birch (politician): Early life

-Birch was born to geologist Bettijeanne Birch and mining engineer Frank Birch in Sterling, Illinois in 1950.
-His family had a long history in Alaska and he grew up in mining camps near Fairbanks and the Brooks Range.
-Birch earned a bachelor's degree in Mining Engineering from the University of Alaska Fairbanks in 1972 and a Master of Science degree in Engineering Management in 1979.
+Birch was born to geologist Bettijeanne Birch and mining engineer Frank Birch in Sterling, Illinois northeast of Moline, Illinois in 1950.
+His family has a lengthy history in Alaska and he grew up in mining camps near Fairbanks and the Brooks Range in northern Alaska.
+Birch earned a bachelor's degree in mining engineering from the University of Alaska Fairbanks in 1972 and a Master of Science degree in engineering management in 1979.

 Career

-Birch served as the chairman of the Chugach Electric Association from 1997 to 2005, worked as the senior engineer of environment and planning at Ted Stevens Anchorage International Airport from 1998 to 2004, and served as the South Anchorage Representative for the Anchorage Municipal Assembly from 2005 to 2014.
+Birch served as the chairman of the Chugach Electric Association from 1997 to 2005, worked as the senior engineer of environment and planning for Ted Stevens Anchorage International Airport from 1998 to 2004, and served as the South Anchorage Representative for the Anchorage Assembly from 2005 to 2014.
 In 2016, he was elected to the Alaska House of Representatives for District 26.
 In 2018, he ran for the Alaska State Senate for District M and won with 58 percent of the vote.
 In the Senate, he served as chairman of the Resources Committee.
-Upon his death, Governor Mike Dunleavy nominated Representative Laddie Shaw to succeed him, but Senate Republicans rejected the nomination.
+After his death, Governor Mike Dunleavy nominated Representative Laddie Shaw to succeed him but Senate Republicans rejected the nomination.

 Personal life

 Birch married Pamala Gay Bushey in 1978.
 They had two children, son Logan Thomas and daughter Talitha "Tali" Ann, and four grandchildren.
-Tali is a lawyer married to fellow lawyer Josh Kindred.
+Tali is a lawyer was formerly married to fellow lawyer and former judge Josh Kindred.